QAnon reshaped Trump’s party and radicalized believers. The Capitol siege may just be the start.

 The other was Ashli Babbitt, an Air Force veteran shot by police in the Capitol.
 Both women have been mourned as martyrs to QAnon, with Babbitt described on Twitter as a patriot whose “heart was pumping with fire and hope.”
 Anonymous accounts have swarmed tweets by Republican politicians telling them to “show support for our fallen MAGA patriots.”

 Others involved in the Capitol breach proudly wore their devotion to QAnon.
-Douglas A. Jensen, the man who authorities say led a pack of rioters into the Senate, wore a shirt with a giant Q rendered in red, white and blue.
+Douglas A. Jensen, the man who authorities say led a pack of rioters into the Senate, wore a shirt with a giant “Q” rendered in red, white and blue.
 He was arrested Saturday on federal charges, including trespassing and obstructing a law enforcement officer.

 Jacob Anthony Chansley, the “Q Shaman” who was later charged for his involvement in the riots, told the FBI he had come as part of a group from Arizona “at the request of the President that all ‘patriots’ come to D.C.” on Jan.
 6.

 Jo Rae Perkins, a QAnon adherent who ran unsuccessfully for Senate in Oregon last year, wrote on Twitter that she had been present at the Capitol for “over three hours.”
-She added the rally cry, “#TheStormHasArrived,” invoking the day of reckoning associated in the QAnon canon with the mass arrest of Democrats.
+She added the rally cry “#TheStormHasArrived,” invoking the day of reckoning associated in the QAnon canon with the mass arrest of Democrats.

-The fervent online organizing seen ahead of last week’s assault has begun building again, despite an unprecedented crackdown against QAnon on Twitter and other mainstream services.
-A QAnon group on Gab has grown by more than 40,000 members since the failed insurrection.
-Thousands more have flocked to QAnon-affiliated spaces on Telegram.
-One 12,000-member channel was so overrun with new members that those behind the forum temporarily froze the chat feature.

-QAnon, said Rep. Bennie G. Thompson (D-Miss.), chairman of the House Homeland Security Committee, “is one major point in a constellation of right-wing terrorist movements that also includes Boogaloo, militia movements, white supremacists, neo-Nazis.”
+QAnon, said Rep. Bennie Thompson (D-Miss.), chairman of the House Homeland Security Committee, “is one major point in a constellation of right-wing terrorist movements that also includes Boogaloo, militia movements, white supremacists, neo-Nazis.”

 Sen. Mark R. Warner of Virginia, the top Democrat on and soon-to-be chairman of the Senate Intelligence Committee, said QAnon’s ability to “weave together — and thereby recruit from — a wide constellation of existing conspiracy theories and causes has brought these dangerous beliefs more into the mainstream.”